Sunday Meal Prep: Complete 2.5-Hour System for Busy Families (2026)

 With proteins cooking, start your carbs:

-According to USDA MyPlate, roughly 60% of Americans now meal prep regularly — and the ones who stick with it all say the same thing: the key is cooking everything in parallel, not in sequence.
+According to USDA MyPlate, roughly 60% of Americans now meal prep regularly, and the ones who stick with it all say the same thing: cook everything in parallel, not in sequence.

 Step 4: Cool and Assemble Containers (10:30 – 11:00 AM)